arvindmvepa/al-seg/README.md

 experiment directory in the specified directory.
 Each of the parameter group parameters are passed directly to its respective factory.
-Thus, one can inspect the meaning of different parameters by looking at the constructors for each parameter group type (i.e. model, data_geomtry, model_uncertainty, and policy type).
+Thus, one can inspect the meaning of different parameters by looking at the constructors for each parameter group type (i.e. model, data_geomtry, model_uncertainty, and policy).

-We have provided the yaml files for the weakly-supervised ACDC dataset for our method as well as several baseline methods.
-We also provided example yaml files for the strongly-supervised ACDC dataset and the other datasets.
+We have provided the yaml files for our method for the weakly-supervised and fully-supervised ACDC dataset.
+Additionally, we have provided yaml files for several baseline methods for all four datasets.